-The Council's investment in property and equipment as of June 30, 2020, amounts to \$273,889 net of accumulated depreciation.
-This investment includes, furniture, equipment, and related improvements.
-The majority of the total decrease in the Council's investment in property and equipment was from a sale of an office building.
+The Council's investment in property and equipment as of June 30, 2021, amounts to \$273,889 net of accumulated depreciation.
+This investment includes, furniture, equipment, and related improvements The increase in right to use assets is implementing GASB 87.